bright/new-www/content/blog/exposed-in-your-project-part-2-dao.md

 ```

 #### find
-because I wanted to show eager loading for `findAll()`, `find` method looks similar to the previous one:
+Because I wanted to show eager loading for `findAll()`, `find` method looks similar to the previous one:

 ```kotlin
 fun find(id: PersonId): FoundPersonWithAddressDto? = transaction {